harsh2602/tdil/learnings/graphql/server/resolvers.md

 1. `initialValue`: Since pets is resolver for top level, the first argument is undefined.
 If you were resolving for a field e.g. `id` under type Pet, since Pet is resolved first the initialvalue would be a pet.

-2. `query object`: If you send any arguments to run your query against e.g. a particular type of pet.
+2. `argument`: An object with arguments to run your query against e.g. a particular type of pet.
+Will be `undefined` if nothing is passed.
+Note that these have be defined in the schema and cannot be any arbitrary value.

 3.  `context object`: This is third argument in the server object.
 Whatever extra information you want to pass can be passed in the context object: